-2. Other Leave of Absence: In the event of a personal emergency or military service, at the discretion of the Program Director, supporting documentation may be requested from the student to substantiate such a request.
+2. Other Leave of Absence (i.e. personal emergency or military service): At the discretion of the Program Director, supporting documentation may be requested from the student to substantiate such a request.

+The application will be reviewed by the Program Director and a decision will be rendered.
+The student will then be notified.
 The Program Director may stipulate conditions for the granting of a leave, for students while on leave and for return, including an administrative medical or psychiatric evaluation and/or a review by the appropriate faculty committee.
 Such review does not guarantee readmission.
-Students approved for return after leave in the first semester will re-start the curriculum.
+Students approved for return after leave in the first semester will restart the curriculum.

 In most cases, leaves are granted for a maximum of one year.
-Extensions for extended military services or continued recooperation from illness may be granted on a case-by-case basis.
+Extensions for extended military services or continued re-cooperation from illness may be granted on a case-by-case basis.
 After one year, a student on a leave of absence may have their matriculation terminated; the student would be permitted to apply for readmission at a later time.

 Students are not permitted to live in campus housing while on a leave of absence.
+Students may request to have their Columbia University health insurance continued while on leave (additional fees may apply).
 Students receiving financial aid must complete an exit interview with Student Financial Planning before the leave begins.

-24. Course and Program Evaluation
+Course and DPT Program Evaluation

-Formal course evaluations through Canvas are completed at the end of each semester.
-Completion of the prescribed course evaluation, in a timely manner, will allow students to view their final grades.
+Students are encouraged to complete formal course evaluations at the end of each semester through Canvas.
+Completion of the course evaluations in a timely manner will allow students to view their final grades.

-Course and program evaluation is an important mechanism used by the program faculty to evaluate curriculum goals and objectives as well as to meet Commission on Accreditation in Physical Therapy Education (CAPTE) standards for continuation of accreditation status.
-Students participate in this process through a number of mechanisms; formal course/instructor evaluation, mini-evaluations completed while the course is in progress, Student-Faculty Committee focus groups, evaluation of the clinical education experience, end of Year I, II and III surveys, exit interviews and alumni surveys.
-It is hoped students will take the responsibility to participate in the program's evaluation processes seriously and provide constructive feedback to assist the faculty in its efforts to keep the program progressive and timely.
+Course and DPT program evaluation are an important mechanism used by the program faculty to evaluate curriculum goals and objectives, as well as to meet Commission on Accreditation in Physical Therapy Education (CAPTE) standards for continuation of accreditation status.
+Students participate in this process through a number of mechanisms; formal course/instructor evaluation, Student-Faculty Liaison discussions, evaluation of the clinical education experience, end of year surveys, exit interviews and alumni surveys.

+Students should take the responsibility to participate in the program's evaluation processes seriously and provide constructive feedback to assist the faculty in its efforts to keep the program progressive and timely.